 When is it praiseworthy to check?

-- A woman to check occasionally.
+- A woman should check occasionally.

 - A man should never check even with a pebble.

-- A man to check occasionally.
+- A man should check occasionally.

 - A woman should check a lot.